Alpha (All Funds)

 Normalized Net Income = EBT (Excluding Unusual Items) * (1 - Statutory Tax Rate) + Minority Interest in Earnings

-Note: We assume a statutory tax rate of 37.5% for all companies.
+Note: Capital IQ (the vendor) assumes a statutory tax rate of 37.5% for all companies.

 The example below illustrates the calculation for Apple Inc. as of September 30, 2023.